 Use this link to begin the multi-step process: https://ocsef.smapply.io/prog/67_ocsef_2022/

-8. Initial Screening: All students planning to do a research or engineering design project with the intent to enter the project in the 2021 Fair should begin registration by submitting their projects for Initial Screening by February 22 in order to complete registration by the March 1 deadline.
+8. Initial Screening: All students planning to do a research or engineering design project with the intent to enter the project in the 2022 Fair should begin registration by submitting their projects for Initial Screening well before the Fri.
+Jan.
+21, 2022 deadline in order to complete Project Registration by February 15, 2022.

 9. If students answer “No” to all 4 questions in the Initial Screening section, the Registration System will prompt a Signed Parent Affidavit and a signed Teacher Approval Form to complete the Initial Screening process.